victorsbit/Full-Stack-CRUD/README.md

-# Welcome to Store Manager project!
+# Welcome to the project!

 A RESTful API that uses MSC architecture to manage a User management system.

-# Technologies, tools and architectures used
+# Technologies used

-This project used the following technologies and tools:

 - **Node.js, Express, Nodemon, Joi**
 - **MySQL**